Neonatal Intensive Care Unit (NICU)

 - Our Neenah NICU is a Level III, 22-bed NICU unit.
 The staff provides critical care to premature and critically ill infants in Northeast Wisconsin.

 Our NICU offer many services to help you and your baby, such as:

 - Neonatologists available 24 hours a day, seven days a week

 - Breastfeeding assistance.
-Read about our lactation services in Milwaukee and Neenah, WI.
+Read about our breastfeeding services in Milwaukee and Neenah, WI.